-Forms or additional information may be obtained by contacting the MSEF Rules Chair, Dave Dow, at email@example.com, or visiting MSEF website at htttp://www.msefomaha.com
+Forms or additional information may be obtained by contacting the MSEF Rules Chair, Dave Dow, at email@example.com, or visiting MSEF website at http://www.msefomaha.com

-8. Categories of Projects: Participants’ projects must be classified into one of the following categories on the registration form:
+7. Categories of Projects: Participants’ projects must be classified into one of the following categories on the registration form:

 The fair director may change category designation to allow similar types of projects to be judged together.
 On the day of the fair, if the judges feel that a particular project is misclassified, it may be transferred to a more appropriate category with the approval of the judging teams involved and the fair director.

 9. Judging will be done within the specific procedures announced to the entrants.

 12. All participants will receive a certificate.
 Superior projects will be awarded a plaque, trophy or other honor for the participant.